 They are an incredible sight and look even more impressive at night when they are lit up!
 80 towers and nine gates make up the walls and they are in excellent condition considering how old they are!

-As with most ancient cities in Spain, there are plenty of churches in the city.
-The cathedral is akin to a fortress, and it is unique in the fact that it is built into the city walls!
+As with most of the oldest cities in Spain, there are plenty of churches in the city.
+The cathedral is akin to a fortress, and it is unique because it’s built into the city walls!

 Ávila is only a small city but set in the rolling hills west of Madrid, it is a beautiful place you have to check while travelling around Spain!